 An extension on the reveal of the Covenant tower in the beginning of the final mission, Halo.
 The dialog indicates that it was supposed to be a suicide mission, until Johnson showed up.

 An extension of the cut-scene from The Covenant in which the Scarabs drop from Orbit.
 Presumably the camera traces the Pelican and Hornets as they descend.

 A rather unnecessary intro for the Scarab introduction on The Storm.

 Unused Weapon Icons

 In the sprite sheet containing the icons used for the Post Game Carnage Report, there are a few that go unused.
 In the final game, kills using the Power Drain fall under the category of explosions.
-There are also hints at an early concept of the Halo 4 "Mantis", and the return of the Halo 2 Spectre turret located directly above "Mantis".
+There are also hints the return of the Halo 2 Spectre turret.
 Other oddities include placeholders like "Unknown15", "Unknown16".